alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **As a solutions architect, which of the following solutions would you recommend?** _(Select two)_

-- ✅ Power the on-demand, live leaderboard using **Amazon ElastiCache for Redis** as it meets the in-memory, high availability, low latency requirements
+- Power the on-demand, live leaderboard using Amazon ElastiCache for Redis\*\* as it meets the in-memory, high availability, low latency requirements
 - Power the on-demand, live leaderboard using Amazon Neptune as it meets the in-memory, high availability, low latency requirements
-- ✅ Power the on-demand, live leaderboard using **Amazon DynamoDB with DynamoDB Accelerator (DAX)** as it meets the in-memory, high availability, low latency requirements
+- Power the on-demand, live leaderboard using Amazon DynamoDB with DynamoDB Accelerator (DAX)\*\* as it meets the in-memory, high availability, low latency requirements
 - Power the on-demand, live leaderboard using Amazon DynamoDB as it meets the in-memory, high availability, low latency requirements
 - Power the on-demand, live leaderboard using Amazon RDS for Aurora as it meets the in-memory, high availability, low latency requirements